 - Penne Pasta – I love this pasta shape for dishes with delicious sauces.
-An alternative is rigatoni, cappeleti or ziti.
+An alternative is rigatoni, cappelletti or ziti.

 - Halloumi Cheese – you can find halloumi cheese sometimes in the deli section of the grocery store or where the fresh cheeses are.
 You might also have better luck going to a store that carries a lot of Eastern European ingredients.

 - Cherry Tomatoes – these are some of the sweetest and most delicious tomatoes you can cook with.
 Adds a lot of flavor to this dish.

 - Tomato Sauce – use a high-quality Pomodoro sauce if it’s accessible.

 - Olive Oil – needed to sauté the tomatoes and vegetables.
 Red Onion – you can use shallots if you want a sweeter-tasting halloumi pasta.

 - Garlic – it brings another layer of flavor to the tomato sauce.

-- Basil Leaves – basil works magnificently with tomatoes.
+- Fresh Basil Leaves – basil works magnificently with tomatoes.
 It just takes the whole sauce to a whole new level.

-- Parsley – adds some much-needed freshness to the pasta dish.
+- Fresh Parsley – adds some much-needed freshness to the pasta dish.

 - Smoked Paprika – using smoked paprika brings a depth of flavor that you’ll definitely love!

 - Oregano – adds more flavor to the sauce.

 - Salt and Black Pepper – flavor enhancer.

 - Start boiling water for penne pasta over medium heat, add salt and cook it according to the package instructions or al dente.

 - Add a tablespoon of olive oil to a skillet over medium-high heat.

 - Add the halloumi to a skillet and fry it.
 You need to fry them on each side for 2 minutes until they are golden brown.

 - Remove from the pan once fried, then add the red onions, garlic, and cherry tomatoes into the skillet.
 Sauté for 3 minutes.

 - Add tomato sauce, basil leaves, oregano, paprika, salt, and pepper to the skillet.
 Let it cook for five minutes.
 Halfway through, add fried halloumi to the tomato sauce.

 - Add the cooked pasta to the skillet and stir well to combine with the sauce.